microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 Once you have discussed your contribution:

 * Add your changes to a new branch following [this](#branch-naming-convention)
-* Open a PR and automatically one reviewer should be assigned based on the files changed.
+* Open a PR and reviewers should be automatically assigned based on the location of your files changed.
 You need 2 approvals to merge your PR.

 ## Git guidance